Sterling Lyon

 Sterling Rufus Lyon PC OC OM QC (January 30, 1927 – December 16, 2010) was a Canadian lawyer, cabinet minister, and the 17th premier of Manitoba from 1977 to 1981.
 His government introduced several fiscally-conservative measures, and was sometimes seen as a local version of the government of Margaret Thatcher in the United Kingdom.
 He also successfully fought for the inclusion of the notwithstanding clause in the Canadian Charter of Rights and Freedoms.

 Early life

 Born in Windsor, Ontario, the son of David Rufus Lyon and Ella Mae Cuthbert, he moved with his family to Manitoba at a young age and grew up in Portage la Prairie.
+Lyon graduated from Portage Collegiate Institute in 1944, where he served as vice-president of the school's student council.

 Education and legal career

-Lyon graduated from United College (now the University of Winnipeg) in 1948, and received an LL.B from the Manitoba Law School in 1953.
+Sterling Lyon graduated from United College (now the University of Winnipeg) in 1948, and received an LL.B from the Manitoba Law School in 1953.
 For four years after completing his legal education, he worked as a Crown attorney.
 In 1953, he married Barbara Jean Mayers.